 89% of bosses believe employees quit because they want more money.
 Meanwhile, only 12% actually do leave for money.
 Or, workers leave for as little as $1/hour more than what you pay.
 That's not about money.

-being the company where employees are busier plotting their exit than putting in their best effort by having a clear talent strategy and development programs in place that ensure your business outcomes are aligned with your mission and goals.
+being the company where employees are busier plotting their exit than putting in their best effort... by having clear talent strategy and tools that ensure your business outcomes are aligned with your mission and goals.

 Companies with engaged employees outperform those without by up to 202%.